mlte-team/mlte/docs/docs/new_demo.md

                 "output": "Log with input issues tagged",
             }
             ```
+4. `3_report.ipynb`
+    - Validate all test cases and generate a report to communicated the results of the evaluation.
+    - If manual validation is needed for some of the test cases (they can't be automated), split into these three notebooks INSTEAD:
-4. `3a_automatic_validation.ipynb`
+        - 4.1. `3a_automatic_validation.ipynb`
                 - Create a `TestSuiteValidator` and validate the evidence collected
-5. `3b_manual_validation.ipynb`
+        - 4.2. `3b_manual_validation.ipynb`
                 - Validate all test cases that need to be manually validated by the user, this may not apply in all cases.
-6. `3c_report.ipynb`
+        - 4.3. `3c_report.ipynb`
                 - Generate a report to communicate the results of the evaluation.

 ## Populating the Sample Test Catalog